Pearl of Lao Tzu

-The Pearl of Lao Tzu (also referred to as Pearl of Lao Tze) was once considered the largest known pearl.
+The Pearl of Lao Tzu was once considered the world's largest known pearl.

-The pearl was found in the Palawan sea, which surrounds the island of Palawan in the Philippines, and was found by a Filipino diver.
+The pearl was found by a Filipino diver in the Palawan sea, which surrounds the island of Palawan in the Philippines.
 It is not considered a gemstone pearl, but is instead known as a "clam pearl" or "Tridacna pearl" from a giant clam.
 It measures 24 centimeters in diameter (9.45 inches) and weighs 6.4 kilograms (14.2 lb).

 History

 The only clues as to the pearl's provenance come from Wilburn Dowell Cobb, a visiting US archaeologist from San Francisco, who brought the pearl from the Philippines in 1939 and owned it until his death in 1979.
 He published an account of how he came to own it in Natural History magazine.
 According to Cobb, it was found by a diver at Brooke's Point, Palawan.
 Cobb gave a lengthy, detailed and convoluted account of how he wanted to buy it from a Philippine Dayak tribal chief when he first heard of it in 1934, but the chief, a Muslim, did not want to sell because he considered the pearl sacred, in part because of its resemblance to the turbaned head of the Islamic prophet, Muhammad.
 Cobb then tells of how he saved the life of the chief's son, who was stricken with malaria, in 1936 and was given the pearl as a token of gratitude.
 Because of its sacred associations, the pearl came to be known as the Pearl of Allah.

 Three decades later, Cobb embellished the provenance with a new account in the February 1969 Mensa Bulletin, promoting the pearl as an artifact of Chinese legend.
 He described a 1939 encounter with a Chinese man named Lee, who told him that the pearl had first been grown in a much smaller clam around a jade amulet inserted by a disciple of the legendary sage Laozi more than 2,500 years ago, and been transferred over the centuries to ever larger clams, growing to record size.
 Wars had supposedly been fought over the artifact, and it had been sent off to the Philippines as a protective measure, where it was lost in a storm.

 After Cobb's death in 1979, Peter Hoffman and Victor Barbish bought the pearl from his estate for $200,000.
 Barbish has claimed to have had further contact with other Li family members.
 (The legend of a "Pearl of Laozi", however, is only known from the claims of Cobb and Barbish.)